mabrikado/mabrikado/README.md

 🎓 Final-year **Software Development Student** at **WeThinkCode_**
 💻 Passionate about **Full-Stack Development**, **API Design**, and **Open Source Contributions**
 🌱 Currently learning more about **modern frameworks** and **software architecture**
-⚡ Fun fact: I enjoy creating developer libraries/tools that make coding easier and more reusable.
+⚡ Fun fact: I enjoy creating developer libraries and tools that make coding easier and more reusable.

 ---